realmaster42/EverybodyEditsProtocol/README.md

 > Value indicating whether the player has just pressed down space-bar.

 `[11] Integer` Tick Id
-> The player's current tick identifier.
+> The player's current tick id.

 ### <a id="sm-mod">"mod"</a>
 Sent to toggle moderator mode.